Hans Egede: Legacy

-Egede became something of a national "saint" of Greenland.
+Egede holds the legacy of a national "saint" of Greenland.
 The town of Egedesminde (lit.
 "Memory of Egede") commemorates him.
 It was established by Hans's second son, Niels, in 1759 on the Eqalussuit peninsula.
 It was moved to the island of Aasiaat in 1763, which had been the site of a pre-Viking Inuit settlement.
 His grandson and namesake Hans Egede Saabye also became a missionary to Greenland and published a celebrated diary of his time there.

 The Royal Danish Geographical Society established the Egede Medal in his honour in 1916.
 The medal is in silver and awarded 'preferably for geographical studies and researches in the Arctic countries'.

 A crater on the Moon is named after him: the Egede crater on the south edge of the Mare Frigoris (the Sea of Cold).
 The historical fiction novel "The Prophets of Eternal Fjord" narrates a tale of a missionary priest under Egede's instruction embarking upon Greenland to convert its indigenous peoples to Christianity.

-Statues of Hans Egede stand watch over Greenland's capital in Nuuk and outside of Frederik's Church (Marmorkirken) in Copenhagen.
+Statues of Hans Egede stand watch over Greenland's capital in Nuuk, outside of Vågan Church (Lofotkatedralen) in Kabelvåg and outside of Frederik's Church (Marmorkirken) in Copenhagen.
 Egede's statue at Frederick's Church in Copenhagen was vandalized with the word "decolonize" spray-painted on its base on June 20, 2020, during worldwide protests against memorials of colonial figures.
 Another Egede statue in Nuuk, Greenland was likewise vandalized ten days later.
 In a subsequent vote, 921 voted to keep the statue while 600 wanted it removed.

 Hans Egede gave one of the oldest descriptions of a sea serpent, now believed to have been a giant squid.
 On 6 July 1734 he wrote that his ship was off the Greenland coast when those on board "saw a most terrible creature, resembling nothing they saw before.
 The monster lifted its head so high that it seemed to be higher than the crow's nest on the mainmast.
 The head was small and the body short and wrinkled.
 The unknown creature was using giant fins which propelled it through the water.
 Later the sailors saw its tail as well.
 The monster was longer than our whole ship".